perladvent/perldotcom/content/article/_pub_2004_07_30_lightningtalk.md

 computer.
 One of the major drawbacks to this is, of course, that you might not be familiar with their setup.
 This means that you should, at the very least, run through your presentation.
-Don't assume that one web browser is like any other â they all have slightly different ways of laying out pages and having plugins installed.
+Don't assume that one web browser is like any other — they all have slightly different ways of laying out pages and having plugins installed.
 Try it first to find problems while no one is watching, rather than trying to debug your presentation setup on stage.
 Have your own laptop ready in case theirs